 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 3415):

-If the most recently transmitted WUR Operation element has the Common IPN subfield equal to 0, the local WTPN at the WUR AP is initialized to 0 and the local WIPN at the WUR AP is initialized to the WIPN provided in the WIGTK KDE (Figure 12-47a (WIGTK KDE)) when the corresponding integrity key (WTK or WIGTK) is set in the MAC (see 12.7.6 (4-way handshake) and 12.7.7 (Group key handshake)).
+If the most recently transmitted WUR Operation element has the Common PN(#3415) subfield equal to 0, the local WTPN at the WUR AP is initialized to 0 and the local WIPN at the WUR AP is initialized to the WIPN provided in the WIGTK KDE (Figure 12-47a (WIGTK KDE)) when the corresponding integrity key (WTK or WIGTK) is set in the MAC (see 12.7.6 (4-way handshake) and 12.7.7 (Group key handshake)).

-If the most recently transmitted WUR Operation element has the Common IPN subfield equal to 1,the local WTPN and WIPN at the WUR AP, which are the same in this case, are initialized to the value of the local TSF timer [9: 56] when the corresponding integrity key (WTK or WIGTK) is set in the MAC (see 12.7.6 (4-way handshake) and 12.7.7 (Group key handshake)).
+If the most recently transmitted WUR Operation element has the Common PN(#3415) subfield equal to 1,the local WTPN and WIPN at the WUR AP, which are the same in this case, are initialized to the value of the local TSF timer [9: 56] when the corresponding integrity key (WTK or WIGTK) is set in the MAC (see 12.7.6 (4-way handshake) and 12.7.7 (Group key handshake)).

 Construction of the PN by a WUR non-AP STA